NIRALUser/BrainKeychainAutomation/README.md

 ## Prerequisites

-- Linux, Unix, or Unix like environment (includes not tested on windows).
+- Linux, Unix, or Unix like environment (includes macOS, not tested on windows).
 - Python installed on your machine.

 ## How To